microsoft/botframework-components/generators/generator-bot-empty/README.md

 # @microsoft/generator-bot-empty [![NPM version][npm-image]][npm-url]

-A simple bot with an root dialog and greeting dialog.
+A simple bot with a root dialog and greeting dialog.

 ### Recommended use